 Alternates with Biology 306.
-Offered in 1941-1942.
+Not offered in 1942-1943.

 312. ADVANCED ANATOMY.-The structure of the human body, particularly of the skeletal and muscular systems, based on the study of skeletons and models in the laboratory.
 Designed especially for advanced students in Physical Education.
-Prerequisite: Biology 304a or 302.
+Prerequisite, Biology 304a or 302.

 One class period and one three-hour laboratory period a week.
+Credit, two semester hours.